wework/wework.github.io/_drafts/react-reflux-to-redux.markdown

 ### That new hotness...Redux:

-Redux is great.
-We took the time to rewrite a major piece of functionality in our application because it's so great, and it's a natural successor to reflux (and other flux libraries).
+When you start building larger production level applications that require many types of stores and a more complex data model, reflux can start to feel a little bloated (TERRIBLE PUN).
+Redux is a natural successor to reflux (and other flux patterns in general).

 #### Redux: A Quick Intro